-Let's assume that today you buy a corporate bond with a par value of HUF 1,000,000 and an original term of 3 years, and hold it to maturity.
+Let's assume that today you buy a Raiffeisen fixed-rate bond with a par value of HUF 1,000,000 and an original term of 3 years and hold it to maturity.
 The bond's term to maturity is 1.52 years, its nominal interest rate is 5.50%, its standardised rate of return (EHM) is 1.04%, and the corresponding gross price (net price + accrued interest) is 109.33%, that is, the bond costs HUF 1,093,300.
-If you hold the security to maturity, your realised EHM will be 1.04% and you will receive 5.50% annual interest per year and the par value at maturity.
+If you hold the security to maturity, your risks will be negligible, your realised EHM will be 1.04% and you will receive 5.50% annual interest per year and the par value at maturity.

-PLEASE NOTE: The examples presented in this document do not show every possible outcome.
+\PLEASE NOTE: The examples presented in this document do not show every possible outcome.
 For easier understanding the examples are simple and do not include any fees, commissions or taxes.
 They are insufficient to form the basis for an investment decision.